sukhleen-kaur-27/sukhleen-kaur-27/README.md

  😄 In love with Python, Django, Machine Learning!

- 👾 Currently working on a project that involves Django in the backend, Data Analysis and visualisation with BootStrap for styling.
+ 👾 Currently working on a project that involves Django on the backend, Data Analysis and visualisation with BootStrap for styling.

  📚 I'd especially love to work at a startup on a tight knit team where I can make an impact quickly.
 If you're hiring, let's chat!